carsondarrow/lis4331/a4/README.md

 Three Parts:

-1. Create an online portfolio web app
-2. Make sure all links are functional
-3. Provide screenshots of online portfolio
+1. Include splash screen image (or, create your own), app title, intro text.
+2. Widgets and images must be vertically and horizontally alinged.
+3. Must add background color(s) or theme.
+4. Create and display launcher iron image.

 #### README.md file should include the following items:

-* Screenshot of online portfolio main page
-* Screenshot of failed validation
+* Screenshot of running application's splash screen.
-* Screenshot of passed validation
+* Screenshot of running application's invalid screen (with appropriate image).
-* Links to local lis4381 web app: a) [Online Portfolio](http://localhost:8080/repos/lis4381/index.php)
+* Screenshots of running application's valid screen (with appropriate image).

 > This is a blockquote.